nuclio/nuclio/README.md

 #### Scaler

-The Scaler is designed to auto-scale, scale-to-zero, and wake up functions based on the function load and usage.
+The scaler is designed to auto-scale, scale-to-zero, and wake up functions, based on the function load and usage.

 ### Function concepts

 #### Triggers